smollweide/dash4/packages/client/README.md

 ### <a name="util-socket">socket</a>

-> use (web) sockets for communication with the Dash4 server application
+> use (web) sockets to communicate with the Dash4 server application

 * [Read here how to implement the socket on serverside](https://github.com/smollweide/dash4/blob/master/packages/server/README.md)